Gravenhurst High School: Specialist High Skills Majors

 Gravenhurst High School introduced a specialist high skills major (SHSM) program to the school in September 2012.
 Funded by the Ontario government, SHSM allows for students to narrow in on their career paths while still in high school.
 Participants can experience secondary school with a career focus to suit their interests for any post-secondary destination (workplace, apprentice, college and university).
 SHSM is ministry approved and allows students to still meet the requirements to graduate from secondary school.

 The program allows for them to obtain their Ontario Secondary School Diploma with a red seal to signify the completion of a specialist high skills major program.
 In order to obtain the seal, students must complete a specific bundle of 8-10 courses in the students’ field of interest as well as earn industry certifications such as CPR.

 Though SHSM offers programs in fields ranging from construction to business, Gravenhurst High School will allow students to major in Health and Wellness.
 There are many benefits to students participating in SHSM aside from a specialized high school career.
 The credits obtained through the program are recognized by post-secondary institutions and can lead to exemption from some courses at their post-secondary institutions.

-In the 2012-2013 school year Gravenhurst High School welcomed thirty students into the program.
-Headed by Diana Clarke, some of the health and wellness courses include fitness coaching, personal training, and smart serve.
-The students will also travel to universities to further their education during day trips.